NarayanaMurariG/DistributedLock/README.md

 2) Process requests for resource access to the mediator.
 3) The syntax for mediator is ./Mediator
 4) The syntax for process is ./Process processNumber
-5) Mediator has to be started first before starting other processes Ex :<br>
+5) Mediator has to be started first before starting other processes<br>
+Ex :<br>
 ./Mediator  (In terminal 1)<br>
 ./Process 1 (In terminal 2)<br>